muratk5n/thirdwave/en/README.md

 as heat transfer material (led by Brayton Energy).

-In March of 2021, DOE down-selected among the three pathways to fund further research into particle-based storage, butm also created an opportunity for NREL to further develop the liquid pathway over the next two years"
+In March of 2021, DOE down-selected among the three pathways to fund further research into particle-based storage, but also created an opportunity for NREL to further develop the liquid pathway over the next two years"